mkeohane01/IDS706-Microservice/README.md

 ## Data Engineering

-We utilize pyodbc for its robust SQL Server connectivity, facilitating efficient data transactions and storage.
+We utilize pyodbc for its robust SQL Server connectivity powered by Azure, facilitating efficient data transactions and storage.
 This choice enhances our system's ability to handle large volumes of data with high reliability.
-This also requires an extra download of msodbcsql18 which cannot be installed via pip.
-This is automatically downloaded via the docker image on linux, however.

 ## Infrastructure as Code (IaC)